Sunset 300 Series: 1964–1965 homes in Sunset West, Livermore

 Sunset wasn’t just building homes—they were building desire.
 With thoughtful layouts, whimsical features, and prices that made first-time buyers blink twice, Sunset Homes quickly became the dominant builder in Livermore.
 Before long, the neighborhood itself would earn a new name: Sunset West.

-Location of the Granada Village neighborhood (now Sunset West) in Livermore, California.
+Map of the Sunset West neighborhood (formerly, Granada Village) in Livermore, California.

 From Camellia to Catalina